 In new music, Juliet has performed as a soloist with Klangforum Wien, Ensemble Modern, Asko|Schönberg, Remix, Talea, Plus-Minus, ICTUS, We Spoke: New Music Company, London Sinfonietta and BBC Scottish Symphony Orchestra.
 She has premiered well over 100 works, many of which have been written for her, working particularly closely with composers Rebecca Saunders, Michael Finnissy, Bernhard Lang, Matthew Shlomowitz, Andrew Hamilton and Cassandra Miller.
 Much of her commissioning focuses on creating a body of new work for voice and piano (with duo partner Mark Knoop) or for voice and fixed audio/live electronics.

 Juliet's 2016/17 season featured premieres of major new solo works in festivals and venues such as Donaueschinger Musiktage, Transit 20/21 (Leuven), Casa da Mùsica (Porto), Time of Music Festival (Viitasaari) and Huddersfield Contemporary Music Festival.
 Her recording of Morton Feldman's Three Voices was released on Hat Hut Records in November 2016 to critical acclaim and was nominated for a Schallplattenkritik Prize.
-Bernhard Lang's The Cold Trip, part 2 (with Mark Knoop) was released on Kairos in August 2017, and Andrew Hamilton's To The People (with Maxime Echardour) was released on NMC in April 2018.
+Bernhard Lang's The Cold Trip, part 2 (with Mark Knoop) was released on Kairos in August 2017, Andrew Hamilton's To The People (with Maxime Echardour) was released on NMC in April 2018 and Michael Finnissy's Andersen-Liederkreis (with Mark Knoop) was released on Hat Hut in August 2018.

 As a new music soloist, Juliet is represented by Graham Hayter of CMPromotions.